Almora: Road

-Well connected by motorable roads with major destinations of Uttarakhand state and northern India.
-Uttarakhand Transport Corporation runs Buses from Almora bus station to major north Indian cities such as Delhi, Dehradun, Lucknow, Chandigarh etc. Taxis and Private Buses, mostly run by K.M.O.U, connect Almora to other major destinations of the Kumaon region.
-Government of Uttarakhand is constructing an ISBT near Lower Mall Road, which will be helpful for establishing a large tourist network in the city and to destinations in the surrounding Kumaon region.
+Almora is connected by motorable roads with major destinations of Uttarakhand state and northern India.
+Uttarakhand Transport Corporation runs buses from Almora bus station to major north Indian cities such as Delhi, Dehradun, Lucknow, and Chandigarh.
+The Government of Uttarakhand is constructing an interstate bus terminal near Lower Mall Road, which will be helpful for establishing a large tourist network in the city and to destinations in the surrounding Kumaon region.
 It will be the second ISBT of Uttarakhand after Dehradun.
-A Sub Regional Transport Office is located in Almora where Vehicles are registered by the number UK-01.
+A subregional transportation office is located in Almora where vehicles are registered with the number UK-01.

 Train

 Kathgodam railway station is the nearest railway station.
 Kathgodam is the last terminus of the broad gauge line of North East Railways that connects Kumaon with Delhi, Dehradun and Howrah.

 Air

-Pantnagar Airport, located in Pantnagar is the primary Airport serving the entire Kumaon Region.
+Pantnagar Airport, located in Pantnagar is the primary airport serving the entire Kumaon region.
 Bareilly Airport is another domestic airport which also serves the Kumaon region.
-Indira Gandhi International Airport, located in Delhi is the nearest International Airport.
+Indira Gandhi International Airport, located in Delhi is the nearest international airport.